 I decided to go with a traditional Estonian dish served at Christmas time – yes, I know it’s August but it sounded much better than the other options she suggested.
 And it was actually quite good.

 After dinner, dusk was just settling in so it was time to take the required “Old Town at dusk” photos.
 I wandered through the streets getting picture after picture as the light faded.
-Then it was back to the hotel for a little more work before turning in for the night.

 Day 2 in Tallinn Estonia